-- Students choosing this option must prepare a graduate paper on an appropriate subject, approved by his/her faculty advisor. - 2.
-The student must make a formal oral and written presentation of his/ her paper before an examining board of three faculty members. - Students must register for two quarters of directed research while completing the graduate paper.
-The 10 quarter hours of directed research will be in addition to the required 50 hours of course work. - C. Ten quarter hours of course work specialization in a department other than Justice and Public Safety.
-To select the course work option, the student must meet the following conditions: - The student must have completed a minimum of 35 quarter hours toward the MSJPS degree with a minimum grade point average of 2.3. - 2.
-The student must submit a written petition to his/her advisor, explaining the option selected and how that option is consistent with the student's career objectives. - 3.
-The petition must be approved by the student's advisor. - 4.
-The ten quarter hours of specialized course work will be in addition to the required 50 hours.
-The student must receive an average grade of 'B' or better in both specialization courses combined.
+- This option offers the student specialization in a department other than Justice and Public Safety.
+To qualify for this option, the student must meet the following conditions: - a.
+The student must have completed a minimum of 35 quarter hours towards the MSJPS degree with a minimum grade point of 2.3. - b.
+The student must submit a written petition, for approval by his/her advisor, explaining the option selected and how that option is consistent with the student's career objectives. - c.
+The 10 quarter hours of specialized coursework will be in addition to the required 50 quarter hours.
+The student must receive an average grade "B" or better in both of the specialized courses. - 2.
+Students choosing this option will be required to complete a minimum of 60 quarter hours of coursework.